snoyberg/keter/README.md

     This has not yet been confirmed to work in production.
 If you use this, please report either its success or failure back to me.

+*   Keter does not handle password-protected SSL key files well.
+When provided with such a key file, unlike Apache and Nginx, Keter will not pause to ask for the password.
+Instead, your https connections will merely stall.

+    To get around this, you need to create a copy of the key without password and deploy this new key:

+        openssl rsa -in original.key -out new.key

+    (Back up the original key first, just in case.)